ppy/osu-wiki/news/2014-10-02-osu-world-cup-2014-registration-phase.md

 date: 2014-10-02 00:00:00 +0000
 tumblr_url: http://osunews.tumblr.com/post/98965605173/osu-world-cup-2014-registration-phase
 ---
-We’d like to welcome all of you to this year’s official osu!
+We'd like to welcome all of you to this year's official osu!
 World Cup.
 The rules have been adjusted from the previous OWC, so please [read them carefully](https://osu.ppy.sh/help/wiki/Tournaments/OWC/2014#ruleset) before registering for this tournament.

 ![](http://puu.sh/bTQLf/10bc4ca19a.png)